Bylaws of The American Association of Radon Scientists and Technologists, Inc.

-The Association’s standards consortium shall do business in the United States and other jurisdictions as the AARST Consortium on National Radon Standards (“the consortium”) and shall have two committees:
+The Association’s standards consortium shall do business in the United States and other jurisdictions as the AARST Consortium on National Standards (“the consortium”) and shall have two committees for oversight and facilitation:

 The Standards Management Council (SMC) shall consist of:

-The Executive Stakeholder Committee shall establish and revise operating procedures, establish priorities for standards action and creation of needed subcommittees for standard action, cause audits of resulting documents for assurance of due process, and be responsible to ensure coordination and harmonization.
-The ESC shall work with Consortium staff to facilitate the operations of the Consortium including coordination of publication and document audits.
-The ESC shall comprise representatives of stakeholder interest groups in a manner that achieves balanced representation of primary stakeholders from the radon community and the Executive Director (non-voting).
-The SMC shall appoint the ESC Chair who shall report to the Board at each meeting of the Board.
+The Executive Stakeholder Committee (ESC) shall establish and revise operating procedures, establish priorities for standards action; cause creation of subcommittees tasked with each standard action, and be responsible to ensure coordination and harmonization.
+The ESC shall be the central authority for coordination with ANSI and compliance with ANSI Essential Requirements.
+The ESC shall consist of stakeholder interest group representatives in a manner that achieves balanced representation of diverse stakeholder groups that have a scope of relationship with the public that entails wide-scale interaction on multiple issues, and the Executive Director (non-voting).
+The ESC Chair serves to facilitate ESC consensus at the pleasure of the ESC.

 The Board retains the right to withhold approval of Consortium policies that present a legal or financial liability or other undue burden on the program or the Association or endangers public health and safety, and the right to disapprove appointments to the Standards Management Council and Executive Stakeholder Committee.